Lunch / Dinner

 Since the fat makes it harder for the brine to thoroughly penetrate the meat, trim it to within ⅛–¼-inch.
 Don’t trim off all the fat, though.
 It keeps the meat moist.

 Smoking makes it hard to see the grain of the meat.
 Cut off a small piece, perpendicular to the grain, before brining so you have a sense of where the grain is after smoking.

 For the correct amount of water in the brine, measure out 8 cups ice first, then fill the measuring cup with water to the 8-cup mark.

-The simplest way to ensure the brisket is fully submerged in the brine is to weigh it down with a sealed plastic bag full of water
+The simplest way to ensure the brisket is fully submerged in the brine is to weigh it down with a sealed plastic bag full of water.

 So they don’t fizzle out before they get going, be sure the wood chunks are really smoking before reducing the heat under them, shutting off the other burners, and placing the brisket on the grill.

 To prevent heat levels from rising inside the grill, pour water into the pan under the brisket.
 If temps rise, check the wood chunks.
 If they’re flaming, rather than smoking, liberally spritz them with water.
-This produces more smoke and drops the tempera
+This produces more smoke and drops the temperature.

 % Daily Value*

 Total Fat 10g 15%